Executing Your Plan: The Importance of Lead Measures

 More than ever, organizations are requiring all job functions, including physician relations, to perform at a high level to meet the challenges of today.
 You may have a documented plan or you may be in the process of adjusting your previous plan.
 So are your competitors.
 The difference between winning new business and being stagnant often lies in how your plan is executed.

-One of the best books I’ve seen on the subject is “The 4 Disciplines of Execution” by Chris McChesney, Sean Covey and Jim Huling.
+One of the best books I’ve seen on the subject is “The 4 Disciplines of Execution” by Chris McChesney, Sean Covey, and Jim Huling.

 The 4 Disciplines of Execution